gozdziovsky/walkman.data.app/README.md

-readme_content = """# 🎧 Walkman Buddy. - Digital Audio Archive

----

 <a name="english"></a>
 ## English

-**Walkman.** is a high-end, responsive web application designed for audiophiles and music collectors to manage their physical and digital archives.
-Built with a focus on speed, aesthetics, and fluid UX, it handles large collections (400+ records) with ease.
+**Walkman Buddy.** is a responsive web application designed for audiophiles and music collectors to manage their physical and digital archives.
+Built with a focus on speed, aesthetics, and fluid UX, it handles large collections (400 records for me) with ease.

 ### ✨ Key Features
 * **Hybrid Interface:**